-Detailed laboratory QC requirements and corrective action procedures are contained within the individual laboratory quality systems manuals (QSMs).
+Detailed laboratory QC requirements and corrective action procedures are contained within the individual laboratory quality manuals (QMs).
 The minimum requirements that all participants abide by are stated below.

 Limit of Quantitation (LOQ) - The laboratory will analyze a calibration standard (if applicable) at the LOQ on each day calibrations are performed.
-In addition, an LOQ check standard will be analyzed with each analytical batch.
-Calibrations including the standard at the LOQ will meet the calibration requirements of the analytical method or corrective action will be implemented.
+In addition, an LOQ check sample will be analyzed with each analytical batch.
+Calibrations including the standard at the LOQ listed in Appendix A 7.1 will meet the calibration requirements of the analytical method or corrective action will be implemented.